 Microeconomics for Policy II (PPPA 6014) assumes a working knowledge of intermediate microeconomic theory.
 In the normal undergraduate economics curriculum, intermediate microeconomic theory is taken after a principles course.
-If you have taken intermediate microeconomic theory but are unsure of whether you have a working knowledge, you should register for Microeconomics for Policy II (PPPA 6014), take the "initial assessment" online test and begin working on problem set 1.
-If you do poorly on the initial assessment or find problem set 1 extremely difficult, then you should switch to Microeconomics for Policy I (PPPA 6007).
+If you have taken intermediate microeconomic theory but are unsure of whether you have a working knowledge, please discuss your situation with the Microeconomics for Policy II instructor.